alloin/alloin.org/pages/04.machine_learning/01.image_to_image_translation/docs.md

 ```
 As you can see, training this Dataset for 1000 epochs on a ***GTX 1080 ti*** takes about 31 hours to complete.

 gen_loss_L1 is the difference between your actual training and your goal.
 Actually it is the mean reduce of it.
+You eventually want this close to 0.

 ```gen_loss_L1 = tf.reduce_mean(tf.abs(targets - outputs))```